Folkor1/CI_PP3_EnterTheMatrix/README.md

 - Type in password

-And if the password is entered incorrectly, the user will need to start authentication process from the beginning:
+And if the password is entered incorrectly, the user will need to start the authentication process from the beginning:

 - retry login
 - return to the main screen